aws/aws-dotnet-extensions-configuration/README.md

 For more complete examples, take a look at sample projects available in [samples directory](https://github.com/aws/aws-dotnet-extensions-configuration/tree/master/samples).

-# Getting Help

-We use the [GitHub issues](https://github.com/aws/aws-dotnet-extensions-configuration/issues) for tracking bugs and feature requests and have limited bandwidth to address them.

-If you think you may have found a bug, please open an [issue](https://github.com/aws/aws-dotnet-extensions-configuration/issues/new)

 # Reloading in AWS Lambda

 The `reloadAfter` parameter on `AddSystemsManager()` enables automatic reloading of configuration data from Parameter Store as a background task.